wp-plugins/quiz-tool-lite/readme.txt

 Tested up to: 3.6
 Stable tag: 1.4.4

-A light weight quiz tool aimed at academics or individuals wanting to create interactive learning content.
-Insert single questions into wordpress posts and pages, or deply an entire quiz.
+A light weight quiz tool aimed at academics wanting to create interactive learning content.
+Insert a single question or deploy an entire quiz.

 == Description ==